 1. Holding a Performance Review/Appraisal

 This much-maligned business practice has got such a poor reputation, with connotations of a mechanical approach to giving feedback that any business leader who really wants to energise the team must think again.
 Even if the practice is good, the mere label performance appraisal or review simply dulls the brain.
 Find an alternative way to express the one-to-one time a manager has with his team.
 Make the process a continuous dialogue, and have milestones which enhance the way managers interact with their team.
 Call them “Driving up performance” sessions” or “How you contribute” meetings”, or even just “One-to-one time”.
 Of course, it doesn’t matter what you call the sessions if they are mechanical tick-box exercises.
 By naming these valuable times with employees something meaningful, it can help people see just how important they are, and help to energise the team.

 This expression implies an especially tedious routine for people who simply hate planning.
 For people who enjoy planning, it implies a systematic way of approaching the business, in a set formula which might bear no resemblance to the actual issues in hand.
 Replacing the traditional business planning cycle with some inspirational language can transform the whole approach to business planning.
 It can completely energise the team in a different way.
 Make the coming year a journey with a story attached to it.
 Make it interesting, amusing and exciting.
-Alternative ideas could be “Our Journey of Success For 2015”.
-Or “Involving All for Success.”, Or even “Continuous improvement steps during.”
+Alternative ideas could be “Our Journey of Success For 20xx”.
+Or “Involving All for Success.”, Or even “Getting better and improving our offer.”
 Storytelling can excite and catch the imagination of your people.

 It’s time to become aware of our propensity to close down innovation, creativity, inclusion and participation, and think again.
 Next time my son talks about his future, I would simply say “Just do your best, it will all become apparent, and keep your options open”.